Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-MOV R4, R3, LSR 3 #This command takes the value in R3, shifts it to the right by 3 bits and writes it into R4.
+MOV R4, R3, LSR 3 ;This command takes the value in R3, shifts it to the right by 3 bits and writes it into R4.
 ```
 **Important Notes**:
 - If one of the shift/rotate comammands is used, it will always be the last parameter of an assembly instruction.